 When I want to have a slice of toast in the morning or eat a sandwich for lunch, I want it to be on "real" bread and in my mind: brioche is the best bread known to womankind for these simple, guilty pleasures.
 I have always had a knack for bread baking.
 As hard as I try, I can't remember ever having a bad bread baking experience or disaster.
 Some might say certain talents "come naturally", or, "she was born with it".
 In my case this is partially true because my grandmother was a marvelous bread baker, but there is a bit more to the story:

 Those were the good old days.
 In today's world, even I (who possesses the skill and desire) no longer have the time to devote the better part of one day each week to baking bread for my family.
 About three years ago, this bothered me enough to buck-up, break-down and buy a bread machine.
 On sheer principle alone (for me who could bake bread beautifully), I almost hoped I would hate the machine.
-My wish almost came true... the first few recipes I tried out of the instruction manual, while adequate, were, let us just say, not up to my standards.
-After a mourning period of a few months, I took the machine back out of the box, gave it a permanent spot in my kitchen (where we had to maintain eye-to-eye contact with each other) and set out to adapt my own personal bread recipes to the machine!
+My wish almost came true.
+The first few recipes I tried out of the instruction manual, while adequate, were, let us just say, not up to my standards.
+After a period of a few months, I took the machine back out of the box, gave it a permanent spot in my kitchen (where we had to maintain eye-to-eye contact with each other) and started adapting my own and my grandmother's bread recipes to the bread machine.
+Brioche was first.
 Without further adieu:

 What is wrong with that?
 Nothing.
 Even though bread machine bread rises nicely and browns beautifully (all thanks to the many options the bread machine makes available to you), it "plainly" is not going to win any "bread beauty contests".
 This is a give-and-take you will realize is well worth the sacrifice the moment you slice and taste the bread.

 This is a picture of a 1-pound loaf of my brioche.
 To make it you'll need: